pooja649/Online-Blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 7-Apr-2022**
 ## Trying to understand the student leave section
-- Trying to understand the student leave section under education domain of erpnext.
+- Trying to understand the student leave section under education domain of ErpGuru.
 I was trying to understand the default workflow of student leave         section, how students will add their leaves and how instructor will get notification of the leaves.

 <br>